tjacobs131/Teenus-Club/Analysis/srs.md

 ---
 ### 3.2.2 System Feature 2 (View Match)
 ### 3.2.2.1 Introduction/Purpose of Feature

-It enables a user to look at the data(The score, The rounds and Player name and club) for a match that has taken place.
+    It enables a user to look at the data for a match that has taken place.
+    -The score
+    -The rounds
+    -Player name and club
 ### 3.2.2.2 Stimulus/Response Sequence

 ### 3.2.2.3 Associated Functional Requirements

 ---
 ### 3.2.3 System Feature 3 (Initiate Match)
 #### 3.2.3.1 Introduction/Purpose of Feature
     This feature is a key feature of this software.
 With this feature, a new match instance shall be created and made available for now or later use.
     The match shall contain the following information:
     - Club Names
     - Match Date
     - Sets required to win

 Optionally the match can contain:
 - Team (e.g. U17-1 for age under 17 team 1, U17-2 for age under 17 team 2)